chrissuu/bleu/_posts/2025-10-17-bootstrapping-llm.md

 2. Much of the "behavior" that we would like the model to exhibit is earned through post-training.
 Since pre-training $$\rightarrow$$ post-training is faster than random-initialization $$\rightarrow$$ post-training, the post-training step is important for the model to learn the syntax of the language as well as having a baseline world model of how things interact.
 Perhaps what isn't as clear is how much each component is necessary in exhibiting some behavior, and could be an interesting ablation for training efficiency.
 For instance, if your goal is to have a good reasoning model, but you're limited by compute capabilities, you could train a small model until its outputs are coherent, and then increase the model's expressiveness by adding further layers (but with identity weights) and then post-train your model.
 Pre-training would thus be "make your model coherent" and post-training would be "make my model exhibit xyz behavior", rather than "make my model coherent but also have some prior for world modeling" and "make my model exhibit xyz behavior".

+This has implications for some clever training methods: The naive way to train a HUUUGEE 1 trillion parameter model would be to start with 1 trillion weights, randomly initialized, and do your training steps.
+This would take forever!
+Instead, we could train a smaller, say, 10 billion parameter model, and then "expand" the model's weights through interpolation or like above, having identity weights, *even* for pretraining!
+I think this is called neural network growing in the literature, and *I believe* it was used in the training of some of the Deepseek models (and *I suspect*, probably in many of the frontier models today).

+To me, the most interesting takeaway here is that if we can define some training algorithm which we hypothesize could encourage xyz behavior in a model, then there is also a way to define a notion of "closeness"/distance between two behaviors (training algorithms) as the inner product of functions parameterized by the converged weights under the respective training algorithms!
+And thus, if two behaviors are similar, then tuning one to the other and vice versa should theoretically be computationally easier!